google/WebFundamentals/src/content/en/fundamentals/media/fast-playback-with-video-preload.md

 </script>
 ```

-Setting `preload` value to `auto` indicates that the browser should cache
+Setting `preload` value to `auto` indicates that the browser may cache enough
-enough such that the playback to end would be possible without requiring a stop
+such that the playback to end would be possible without requiring a stop for
-for further buffering.
+further buffering.

 ```
 <video id="video" preload="auto" src="file.mp4" controls></video>

 <script>
-  video.addEventListener('progress', function() {
+  video.addEventListener('loadedmetadata', function() {
     if (video.buffered.length === 0) return;

     var bufferedSeconds = video.buffered.end(0) - video.buffered.start(0);